redrobotsl/discord-sl-chat-relay/README.md

    ```sh
    node index.js
    ```

 8. Invite the bot to your server:
     * [Here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) is how to do it
+    * Its just the url you built in the [prerequisites](https://github.com/redrobotsl/discord-sl-chat-relay?tab=readme-ov-file#prerequisites) steps

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->